-Use the Perfomance Schema tables to monitor Group Replication, assuming that the Performance Schema is enabled.
-The following tables display information specific to Group Replication:
+You can use the MySQL Performance Schema to monitor Group Replication.
+These Performance Schema tables display information specific to Group Replication:

-These Perfomance Schema replication tables also show information relating to Group Replication:
+These Performance Schema replication tables also show information relating to Group Replication:

-performance_schema.replication_connection_statusshows information regarding Group Replication, for example the transactions that have been received from the group and queued in the applier queue (the relay log).
+replication_connection_statusshows information regarding Group Replication, such as transactions received from the group and queued in the applier queue (relay log).

-The replication channels created by the Group Replication plugin are as follows:
+Replication channels created by the Group Replication plugin are listed here:

-group_replication_applier- This channel is used for the incoming changes from the group.
-This is the channel used to apply transactions coming directly from the group.
+group_replication_applier: Used for the incoming changes from the group, to apply transactions coming directly from the group.

-always logged to the server's error log on a replication group
+messages; these are always written to the replication group

-member.
-You can use this information to review the history of the
+member' error log.
+You can use this information to review the

-server's membership in a replication group.
-In previous releases,
+history of a given server's membership in a replication group.

 Some lifecycle events that affect the whole group are logged on